Inverse Probability Weighting: from Survey Sampling to Evidence Estimation: Weak Paradoxes in Ratio Estimation Problem

-While a closed form analytical expression for the variance of the Bayes estimator is difficult, we can use the linearization strategy aka the delta theorem to derive approximation for the mean and variance of the Bayes estimator \eqref{eq:li}.
-Recall that for a pair of random variables $X,Y$ with mean $\mu_X$ and $\mu_Y$ and variances $\V(X), \V(Y)$ and covariance $\Cov(X,Y)$, we have the following approximations:
+While a closed form analytical expression for the variance of the Li's estimator \eqref{eq:li} is difficult, we can use the linearization strategy aka the delta theorem to derive approximation for the mean and variance of the Bayes estimator \eqref{eq:li}.
+Doing so, we provide a proof and a closer look at an assertion in \citet{ritov2014bayesian} that the Li's estimator is consistent only if $\E(Y \mid R = 1) = \E(Y)$, and illustrate this phenomenon via simulation studies.